-Sources: CDC, Campaign for Tobacco Free Kids, State of Florida Florida Cancer Centers of Excellence In 2020, four Florida Cancer Centers of Excellence for oncology care, research and education were designated by a joint committee made up members from the Florida Department of Health, CCRAB, and the Florida Biomedical Research Advisory Council.
+Sources: CDC, Campaign for Tobacco Free Kids, State of Florida Florida Cancer Centers of Excellence In 2022, six Florida Cancer Centers of Excellence for oncology care, research and education were designated by a joint committee made up members from the Florida Department of Health, CCRAB, and the Florida Biomedical Research Advisory Council.
 Two of these academic centers headquartered in Florida have earned the designation of a National Cancer Institute (NCI) cancer center.
-Continued support is needed for the Florida Academic Cancer Center Alliance (FACCA) to achieve the Florida Cancer Plan Objective 21.3 of increasing the number of NCI designated cancer centers headquartered in Florida from 2 to 3 or higher.
+The continued support for the Florida Academic Cancer Center Alliance (FACCA) funded by the Casey DeSantis Cancer Research Program helps to achieve the Florida Cancer Plan Objective 21.3 of increasing the number of NCI designated cancer centers headquartered in Florida.

-Florida Cancer Control & Research Advisory Council Membership (January 2022)
+Florida Cancer Control & Research Advisory Council Membership (January 2023)